Depression22/Depression22/README.md

 >Here some tool and technologies that im used to use and love to use it

 - Programming Languajes: Python, Java, JavaScript, C++
-- Tools and Softwares: NetBeans, VisualStudio Code, SQL Server & MySQL, AppInventor
+- Tools and Softwares:VisualStudio Code, SQL Server & MySQL

 ### :zap: Latest Actions
 <!--START_SECTION:activity -->